Started 26Oct2017, updated 17Jan2017

 I asked about this at the XCore Exchange forum (by XMOS): How to move files into newly made git repository

 The short answer is that it cannot be done from inside xTIMEcomposer.
-Larry wrote:
+Larry wrote (I have modified line 2):

-If you turn individual projects inside your workspace into Git repositories, xTIMEcomposer will pick these up and give you graphical interface to manage them.
+If you turn individual projects inside your workspace into Git repositories, xTIMEcomposer will pick these up and give you a graphical interface to manage them:

-git init git add Makefile src/*.xc src/*.h git add .cproject .project git commit -m Initial
+git init git add Makefile src/*.xc src/*.c src/*.h src/*.cpp git add .cproject .project git commit -m Initial

 inside each project’s directory.
 You might not want the project files under source control, as they change quite frequently.

-To get to this then start Terminal and cd to the directory and run the commands.
+I added src/*.c.
+To get to this then start Terminal and cd to the project directory (just below workspace) and run the commands.

 When you gave done this you should have a .git directory at the same level as bin adn src.